Stepan Bandera: Postwar activity

+As early as 1945, ZCh had established contacts with Western intelligence; from 1948 onwards, it had permanent cooperation with British intelligence, which helped to transfer couriers to Ukraine in return for receiving intelligence data.
+ZP UHVR, collaborated with the US intelligence.
 A September 1945 report by the US Office of Strategic Services said that Bandera had "earned a fierce reputation for conducting a 'reign of terror' during World War II".
 Bandera was protected by the US-backed Gehlen Organization but he also received help from underground organizations of former Nazis who helped Bandera to cross borders between Allied occupation zones.
-One faction of Bandera's organization, associated with Mykola Lebed, became more closely associated with the CIA.